DanjelPiDev/TES5-DynamicSpeedController/README.md

 - kToggleSpeedKey: Keyboard scancode for toggling jogging mode (e.g., 269 = dpadright (https://www.nexusmods.com/skyrimspecialedition/articles/7704%5D) / depends on layout).
 Set 0 to disable (Or better, don't use it :D).
 - kToggleSpeedEvent: Game user event name that also toggles jogging mode (default "Shout").
 Set "" to disable.
 - kSprintEventName: Input event used to latch sprint (default "Sprint").
 If you use custom control maps, set the matching event name here.
+- kReduceInLocationSpecific: LocationRules.Specific List of `Plugin|0xFormID` + value pairs for exact locations (e.g. "Skyrim.esm|0x0001A26F" : 30.0).
+You can also simple go into the cell, open the menu and press the button "Use Current Location".
+- kReduceInLocationType: LocationRules.Types.
+Same, but for location keywords (e.g. "Skyrim.esm|0x00013793" for LocTypeDungeon).

 **Hint**: Use kToggleSpeedEvent, because the key is not always recognized by the game (e.g., when using a controller).